 Check out these cool tree sculptures we spotted near the southern end of the path

 On the path, you will find cyclists, runners, skaters, and walkers.
 I prefer to bike as it enables you to see more of the city in a shorter period of time.
 Taking a guided segway tour is another option to look into.
 I have heard that these tours are worth every penny.
 Check out Bike and Roll Chicago for information on upcoming tours and prices.

-Along the Lakefront Path, you will pass many of Chicago’s top attractions, including: top rated museums, Soldier Field, Millennium Park, Buckingham Fountain, Lincoln Park Zoo, Navy Pier, and more!
+Along the Chicago Lakefront Path, you will pass many of The Windy City’s top attractions, including: top rated museums, Soldier Field, Millennium Park, Buckingham Fountain, Lincoln Park Zoo, Navy Pier, and more!